Skip to main content

 When Astronomer support confirms that your Astro cluster has been created, you can create a Deployment and start deploying DAGs.
 See Create a Deployment.

-To confirm a successful installation, in the Cloud UI select a Workspace and on the Deployments page click Deployment.
+To confirm a successful installation, in the Astro UI select a Workspace and on the Deployments page click Deployment.
 The Astro cluster created by Astronomer support appears as an option in the Cluster list.

 Next steps